 Historical Towns

 Exploring Alaska’s historical towns is like stepping back in time.
-Each town has its unique story, often tied to the Gold Rush and the state’s rugged pioneers.
+Each city’s unique story is often tied to the Gold Rush and the state’s rugged pioneers.

 - Skagway: Walk down the streets of Skagway, a town that bloomed during the Klondike Gold Rush.
 Visit the White Pass & Yukon Route Railroad for breathtaking views.

-- Sitka: A town with a rich blend of Alaska Native and Russian history.
+- Sitka: A city with a rich blend of Alaska Native and Russian history.
 Check out Sitka National Historical Park, where totem poles tell the stories of the land.

-- Talkeetna: This quirky town serves as a basecamp for climbers tackling Mount Denali.
+- Talkeetna: This quirky town is a base camp for climbers tackling Mount Denali.
 Talkeetna’s historic downtown is full of charm, perfect for a stroll.

 RV Rentals